 Blood tests are also ordered to measure your thyroid hormones TSH, T3, and T4.

-Treatment depends on the cause and the severity of symptoms.
+Treatment depends on the cause and severity of symptoms.
 Hyperthyroidism is usually treated with one or more of the following:

-If your thyroid is removed with surgery or destroyed with radiation, you must take thyroid hormone replacement pills for the rest of your life.
+If your thyroid is removed with surgery or destroyed with radioactive iodine, you must take thyroid hormone replacement pills for the rest of your life.

 Medicines called beta-blockers may be prescribed to treat symptoms such as fast heart rate, tremor, sweating, and anxiety until the hyperthyroidism can be controlled.